zenml-io/zenml/docs/book/index.md

 * Check out how to [convert your old ML code](getting-started/organizing-zenml.md) into ZenML pipelines, or start from scratch with our [tutorials](tutorials/creating-first-pipeline.ipynb)
 * If you are working as a team, see how to [collaborate using ZenML in a team setting](repository/team-collaboration-with-zenml.md).

+## Get involved
+If you're just not ready to use ZenML for whatever reason, but still would like to stay updated, then the best way is to [star the GitHub repository](https://github.com/maiot-io/zenml)!
+You can then keep up with the latest going-on's of ZenML, and it would help us tremendously to get more people using it.

+Contributions are also welcome!
+Please read out [contributing guide](https://github.com/maiot-io/zenml/blob/main/CONTRIBUTING.md) to get started.